Police, Wall St protesters fall into uneasy truce

 By Ben Berkowitz

-NEW YORK After a rough start marked by mass arrests and allegations of heavy-handed behaviour, the New York Police Department has settled into an uneasy standoff with the protesters of Occupy Wall Street.
+NEW YORK, Oct 24 After a rough start marked by mass arrests and allegations of heavy-handed behavior, the New York Police Department has settled into an uneasy standoff with the protesters of Occupy Wall Street.

 Five weeks after the first protest in Zuccotti Park in lower Manhattan, a nervous stalemate has evolved as the movement mushroomed and drew the world's scrutiny.